kyma-project/kyma/docs/application-connector/docs/03-07-api-registration.md

 ### Registration methods

-Application Regisry supports two ways of passing API spec:
+Application Registry supports two ways of passing API spec:
 - in JSON format
 - by `SpecificationUrl`

 >**NOTE:** Specification passed directly as a JSON has a higher priority than `SpecificationUrl`, which in such case will be ignored

 For OpenAPI format both methods are supported.
 OData APIs can only be registered with `SpecificationUrl`.